kdaily/aws-cli/proposals/pr-contrib-guide.md

 has led to dissatisfaction and frustration in the AWS CLI community.
 Without a robust mechanism for prioritizing, implementing, and reviewing requests and contributions that includes the help of the community, the number of unresolved community requests, and community dissatisfaction, will continue to grow.
+Here, we describe some examples of deficiencies in the current process.

 After intake, community requests are prioritized for implementation opportunistically without regard to their popularity.
 The community doesn't know